Skip to content

 Core Features

-• xterm.js — full terminal emulator with scrollback, selection, and WebGL rendering
+• alacritty_terminal + xterm.js — Rust-native VTE parsing with GPU-accelerated WebGL rendering

 • Split panes — horizontal and vertical splits, drag to resize, fully recursive binary tree layout